 - a.
-Domestic Partner- shall mean two adults provided the adults sign an affidavit and file same in the office of the Employee Relations Manager indicating that: - 1.
+Domestic Partner shall mean two adults provided the adults sign an affidavit and file same in the office of the Employee Relations Manager indicating that: - 1.
 They are in a relationship of mutual support, caring and commitment; and - 2.
 They are not married (unless they are married to each other) or legally separated and, if either party has been a party to an action or proceeding for divorce or annulment, at least six (6) months have elapsed since the date of the judgment terminating the marriage; and - 3.
 Neither Domestic Partner is currently registered with a different Domestic Partner and, if either partner has previously been registered as a Domestic Partner in an alternative family, at least six (6) months have elapsed since the effective date of termination of that registration; and - 4.
 Both are eighteen (18) years of age or older; and - 5.
 Both are competent to contract; and - 6.
 They are occupying the same dwelling unit as a single, nonprofit housekeeping unit, whose relationship is of permanent and distinct domestic character and they share common cooking facilities; and - 7.
-They are not in a relationship that is merely temporary, social, political, commercial or economic in nature; and - 8.
+They are not in a relationship that is merely temporary, social, political, commercial or economic in nature; - 8.
 Both agree to notify the Human Resources Manager of any change in the status of their alternative family relationship. - b.
 Domestic Partner shall mean those adults in a registered alternative family. - c.
 Dependent shall mean one who lives with a registered alternative family and is: - 1.
 A biological child of the Domestic Partner; or - 2.
 A dependent as defined under IRS regulations; or - 3.
-A ward of a Domestic Partner as determined in a guardianship proceeding; or
+A ward of a Domestic Partner as determined in a guardianship proceeding; or - 4.
+A person adopted by a Domestic Partner. - d.
+Mutual support shall mean that the Domestic Partners contribute mutually to the maintenance and support of the alternative family throughout its existence.

-SECTION: HR TOPIC: Domestic Partner December, 20243
+SECTION: HR TOPIC: Election Officials December, 20243